peter-rich/http-server/README.md

 In the jj:

-`Change the cgi-script/jj.c  search for the line www.zhanfuyang.com:50011 change it to your actual DNS and port
+`Change the cgi-script/jj.c  search for the line www.zhanfuyang.com:50011 change it to your actual DNS and port` `                                                                                                              ` `make clean                                                                                                    ` `                                                                                                              `

- make clean

- make

-`
+`make                                                                                                          `

-## For More Detail,   Click on the link: http://www.zhanfuyang.com:50011/
+# For More Detail about testing the HTTP-Server,   Click on the link: http://www.zhanfuyang.com:50011/